LarryFeng01/Lowess-RF/README.md

 rf.fit(xtrain_scaled,ytrain)
 mse(ytest,rf.predict(xtest_scaled))
 ```
-However, we can also write all of this code into one or two blocks to make it concise, and this time we will add in crossvalidation.
+However, we can also write all of the above code for both algorithms into one or two blocks to make it concise, and this time we will add in crossvalidation.
 ```
 kf = KFold(n_splits=10,shuffle=True,random_state=410)
 mse_lwr = []